This Committee has grown from and includes the Norfolk Digital Team, a National WI initiative.

 Make a Newsletter for your WI

-- The Norfolk WI Digital Team are still able to help, even though we cannot meet you in person.
+- The Norfolk WI Digital Team are able to help, even though we cannot meet you in person.

 - We are all having to spend more and more time online and sometimes we need a friend to answer some 'how do I?' questions.
 No question is too simple!